Aseel0Shaikh/Self-Driving-Car/Interview Q&A.md

 Cons:
 LiDAR requires a significant amount of computing power compared to camera and radar since it calculates hundreds of thousands of points every second and transforms them into actions to provide an accurate 3D model of the environment.
 It also makes LiDAR prone to system malfunctions and software glitches.
 Due to the sophistication of the software and the computing resources needed, the price to implement a set of LiDAR sensors is the highest among the three.

+### What combination of these (and other sensors) would you use to ensure appropriate and accurate perception of the environment?

 To ensure appropriate and accurate perception of the environment I would use a mix of at least two of the three sensors to complement each other and outweigh their weaknesses.